thomasdelgado/parse-cloud-debugger/README.md

 ### Problem:
 The code deployed on Parse.com cloud is not available for DEBUG.
 The only way to "debug" the code is using the "console.log" !!
-Debuging your code allows you to write and identify the bugs faster !!
+Debuging your code allows you to identify the bugs and code faster !!

 =====================================================

 ### Solution:
-A local NodeJs server wich is simulating the Parse cloud enviroment and where YOU CAN DEBUG the code.
+A local NodeJs server wich is simulating the Parse cloud enviroment and where YOU CAN DEBUG your code.

 =====================================================